-- A decision is made to permanently shutdown the facility, and - The CNSC grants a License to Abandon, and the facility and possession of the leased premises are returned to the owner.
+- A decision is made to permanently shutdown the facility, and - The CNSC grants a Licence to Abandon, and the facility and possession of the leased premises are returned to the owner.

 This document describes the preliminary plans for the decommissioning of the facility, as they exist on the date of this plan.
-The PDP will be reviewed:

-- Every five years, and - Following any substantive remodeling of the facility or modification of the operations carried out within the facility, and revised as necessary.
+The PDP will be reviewed and updated every five years in accordance with the requirements of the SRBT LCH.
+It will be updated should any of the criteria in section 6.1 of REGDOC-2.11.2 are met during the operations phase of the facility.